Sunday, May 27, 2012

 A Short Story

-My friend Drew, a one-time pro tennis player and later a club pro at a posh resort in the Caribbean, showed up every once in a while to catch up on what was new with me and the rest of the home boys.
-We go back several years when we played a lot of tennis on many courts, both clay and composite, and some championship golf courses around the country, as sometimes we could cross our paths on our travels.
+My old friend Drew, a one-time pro tennis player and later a club pro at posh resorts in the Caribbean, showed up every once in a while to catch up on what was new with me, and to play a little tennis and golf a few rounds.
+Through the years, we played tennis on a lot of courts, both clay and composite, and golfed mostly average but occasionally championship courses around the country.
+With a little planning, we could cross paths on our travels.
 We often played gratis because many courses gave a courtesy pass to Drew, who never failed to inform everyone in the clubhouse that he was a Tennis Pro and could reciprocate for the greens fees with free tickets for local sporting events.

-Of course, being a Pro, Drew could blow me off the court even when he backed off from the full power of his huge serve, one of the fastest recorded in the history of tennis, somewhere around 150 miles per hour.
+Of course, being a Pro, Drew could blow me off the court even when he backed off from the full power of his huge serve, one of the fastest recorded in the history of tennis, somewhere over 150 miles per hour.
 It was rare that I ever got to add-in, meaning my advantage, needing only one point to win a game.
-When Drew needed to use the big serve to put me away, I didn't see much of it and was just glad it didn't hit me.
-If I was lucky I could win a game or two during a set, but the scores of every set and match were always dismal, with Drew seldom working up a sweat.
+When the score reached "deuce" (tied, in tennis parlance) and Drew needed a couple of big serves to put me away, called "aces" as they skipped by, I didn't see much of them and was just glad they didn't hit me.
+Then I felt more like a light-weight sparring partner in the ring with a heavy-weight champion trying to duck late round KO punches.
+Sometimes I could win a game or two in a set, but truth be told, Drew easily, spectacularly outplayed me, and scores of every set and match were dismal.

-Dinner and drinks followed all of our outings wherever we were, at a local steakhouse or sports bar.
+Dinner and drinks always followed our outings wherever we were, at a local steakhouse or sports bar.
 Score cards, brilliant shots, lucky shots would be hashed over, always with a lot of kidding and laughs.
-We were always out to have great fun times, to not really compete seriously.
-We played well because there was no tension or pressure to really beat the other guy, which, as most golfers know, your game improves when you have a relaxed, easy swing, forgetting the previous bad hole or other problems.
+We were always out to have good fun times, to not really compete seriously, except perhaps in good-natured gamesmanship.
+We played well because there was no tension or pressure to beat the other guy.
+As most golfers know, your game improves when you have a relaxed, easy swing, and are able to forget the previous bad hole or other problems.

 Things were about to change.

 Walking into that empty, barely lit bar it was game on.
-Our first competition began, then and there, winner take all, no second place - for we were both stunned, dumbfounded, by the unbelievable apparition standing behind the bar, knowingly smiling at us as we approached.
+Our first competition began, winner take all, no second place - for we were stunned by the apparition standing behind the bar, knowingly smiling at us as we approached.
 Lisa, deeply tanned, elegant, was the dark-haired bartender, who would have shamed any of those Playboy Bunnies for sheer beauty (to our eyes) and as we were to see, for her wit, charm, guile, intelligence, what have you.
-She and the barmaid, Cheryl were law students at UW and were working summers there probably as much to make blustering fools of golfers who thought they could make the slightest impression on them, as well as for the tips, which increased exponentially when Drew and I were around.
+She and the barmaid, Cheryl, were law students at UW and were working summers at the club probably as much to make blustering fools of golfers who thought they could make the slightest impression on them, as well as for the tips, which increased exponentially when Drew and I were around.

-Don't get me wrong, I'm not the ugliest guy around, and Drew isn't exactly the best looking guy in the world, but he is a big guy, over six feet tall, blond, and a Tennis Pro, which he likes to point out.
-And he always has this grin on his face to match his damned sunny personality.
+I'm not the ugliest guy around, and Drew isn't exactly the best looking guy in the world, but he is big, over six feet tall, blond, and a Tennis Pro, which he likes to point out.
+And he always has this grin on his face to match his sunny personality.
 All right, I'm none of those things, haven't got a big sunny grin, so he has me at a disadvantage, or as he likes to say, add-out.
-Now we both knew vaguely even under the circumstances that tossing pick-up lines to waitresses, barmaids, and bartenders is juvenile and banal, but golfers have been known to get that way, so Drew's lead-off was his ever present stupid boyish grin which slightly disarmed Lisa, who was, sad to say, also mildly impressed that he was a Tennis Pro, naturally, the first thing that got brought up.
+Being familiar with the worldly Emily Hahn's Seductio ad Absurdum, at least I knew even under the circumstances that tossing pick-up lines to waitresses, barmaids, and bartenders is juvenile and banal, but golfers have been known to get that way, - so Drew's lead-off was his ever present boyish grin which slightly disarmed Lisa, who was, sad to say, also impressed that he was a Tennis Pro, - naturally, the first thing that got brought up.

-And before every time Drew and I entered the bar we had someone in advance put a quarter in the jukebox to play Frank's song upon our entrance - we loved the way she spun around to look for us:
+And before every time Drew and I entered the bar we had someone in advance put a quarter in the jukebox to play Frank's song upon our entrance - we loved the way, upon hearing it, she spun around to look for us:

-Add-in was very pleasant - while it lasted.
+Add-in was pleasant - while it lasted.
 Poor Drew was left feeling like a lone survivor at the Little Big Horn while I was like a new brave with a painted pony.
-Summer Wind, what a name if I say so myself.
-It was perfect for her.
-She was everything a summer wind might mean to you.
-More.
-Then the Tennis Pro offered tennis lessons, drat, something she always wanted to learn.
+Summer Wind - the name was perfect for her.
+Then the Tennis Pro offered personal tennis lessons, something she always wanted.
 Suddenly, I was Salieri, Mozart's second.

 Time for a new ploy, a fresh gambit - a longer club or tighter racquet.
 But what?
 I know.
 Yes, that's it.
 I'll write some poetry for her.
-Never mind I've never done that before but here in Summer Wind is a perfect muse, and I am suffering, am I not?
+Never mind I haven't done much of that before, but Summer Wind is a perfect muse.
 Let's see, I'll write one about the three major players, maybe even one to Cheryl, and anything else that brings inspiration.
-Summer Wind might soon see how sensitive I am, and I'll have permanent add-in.
+I might soon have permanent add-in.

 First, Drew.
 This painting was in the bar.
 The Tennis Pro: